Master’s General Requirements

 - The Chair of the exam committee will ensure that each member of the exam committee has an equal opportunity to pose questions.
 After the formal rounds of questioning, general discussion and order of further questioning will be at the Chair’s discretion.

 - The question period should normally run its natural course, with members of the exam committee indicating when they are satisfied.
-The Chair of the exam committee will, however use his/her discretion as to the appropriate closing point.
+The Chair of the exam committee will, however use their discretion as to the appropriate closing point.
 For a master’s thesis, a general guideline for the length of the oral exam is approximately 10 to 20 minutes for presentation (if applicable) and 1.5 hours for questioning.
 For a doctoral dissertation, a general guideline for the length of the oral exam is 20 to 40 minutes for presentation (if applicable) and 2 hours for questioning.

 - After the candidate and any observers have left the room, the exam committee will discuss the work and the oral defense of that work, the discussion beginning with the external examiner’s remarks.